 2. Chali2na of Jurassic 5: The frontman of beloved hip-hop group Jurassic 5 performed an intimate show on Sunday at the Cabin, one of the rare local establishments to keep its identity among venues sponsored by corporations.
 The show also featured legendary producer DJ Logic and natives Zac Ivie and Ocelot.

 3. G-Eazy: The rapper’s Park City Live show, sponsored by Las Vegas’ KAOS nightclub, had big-time buzz and sky-high prices for bottle service.
 Bonus: a FaceTime to rapper friend GASHI who collaborated on G-Eazy’s new song “My Year.”

-4. Wu-Tang Clan: Director Sacha Jenkins and producer Pete Scalettars’s four-part series “Of Mics and Men” was followed by a special performance at the Bone Yard by Wu-Tang Clan featuring nearly all its members.
+4. Wu-Tang Clan: Director Sacha Jenkins and producer Pete Scalettars’s four-part series “Of Mics and Men” was followed by a special performance sponsored by the Fly Lounge at the Bone Yard by Wu-Tang Clan featuring nearly all its members.
 Further melding movies with the influential rap group’s music, it was also announced that Ghostface Killah’s film project, “Angel of Dust,” will be directed by Rza.

 5. Dounia: Opening for G-Eazy had newcomer Dounia (pictured at top) singing love songs to a rowdy crowd, but the singer who has collaborated with Kehlani, more than held her own.
 She played again the next afternoon at the ASCAP lounge.